Eat these Foods to Fight Chronic Inflammation

 Exercise and Chronic Inflammation

 What can you do to change the impact of chronic inflammation on your body and health?
-Experts recommend that in order to combat chronic inflammation in the body, one should incorporate some form of moderate exercise into their routine.
+To combat chronic inflammation in the body, you should incorporate some form of moderate exercise into their routine.
 This ritual of exercise can vary and does not have to be rigorous at all.
-For example, walking for 30 minutes 3-5 days per week can be effective as well as yoga can aid in improvement of the immune system, enabling immune cells to do their job.
+For example, walking for 30 minutes 3-5 days per week can be effective as well as yoga can aid in the improvement of the immune system, enabling immune cells to do their job.

 Nonetheless, exercise aids in reducing inflammatory markers in the body.
-While the impact of exercise is seen across both genders, research has shown that men especially benefit from increasing exercise.
+While the impact of exercise is seen across both genders, research has shown that men especially benefit from enhancing exercise practices.